 The IEA introduced the BEEP database in 2012 as part of its Sustainable Building Centre (SBC).
 SBC is the IEA’s international hub for buildings energy efficiency policies.
 SBC provides policy makers and industry with proven practices aiming to lowering energy demand of the buildings sector.
-BEEP offers analysis of more than 900 energy efficiency policy implemented in IEA 28 member countries, Brazil, China, India, Russia, South Africa and Tunisia.
+BEEP offers analysis of more than 900 energy efficiency policy implemented in the IEA 28 member countries plus Brazil, China, India, Russia, South Africa and Tunisia.

 “We are honoured to be picked for the award,” said Dr. Saheb who is the IEA senior analyst heading SBC.
 “Buildings’ primary energy consumption is nearly 40% in most IEA countries.
 We expect buildings’ energy consumption to continue to grow in the coming years as more than half of the 2050 building stock in developing countries is still to be built.
 SBC provides guidance to policy makers on how to design and effectively implement the policy package – buildings energy codes, labels and incentives – needed to lower buildings energy consumption worldwide.”

 BEEP data are provided by governmental representatives, researchers and experts from the participating countries and analysed by the IEA Secretariat using the SBC’s methodology.

 Browse IEA news by topic:

 - Experts provide input for World Energy Outlook 2016 on how renewables can best help limit climate change

 - 4th IEA Unconventional Gas Forum examines Latin America’s production prospects